kmsimust/Final_Project_2/README.md

             It's like stealing and impersonation from the real owner of these arts.

         3. What can you do to fix the mistake?
-            Properly give the credits to the owner of the arts.
+            Properly give the credits to the owner of the arts and its artist.